 When running the RDII hydrological model (generating continuous hydrological inputs to the network) and the network model simultaneously in an LTS simulation, the RDII model may be set to start running a number of days before the network simulation or, ultimately, the RDII model can be set to run continuously.
-The latter option is preferred, because RDII model simulates slow hydrological processes and only a continuous simulation between LTS events ensures correct results.
+The latter option is preferred, because RDII model simulates slow hydrological processes and only a continuous simulation between LTS events ensures correct results..

-Possible values: -1 RDII simulation runs continuously between events 0 RDII simulation starts at the same time as network simulation N (1,2,3,) RDII simulation starts N days before the network model simulation Default value: 1
+Possible values: -1 RDII simulation runs continuously between events network simulation network model simulation

+0 RDII simulation starts at the same time as

+N (1,2,3,...)
+RDII simulation starts N days before the

-9.6.10 LTS_TIME_BEFORE_JOB_SURFACE
+10.6.10 LTS_TIME_BEFORE_JOB_SURFACE